 - The Feast for Death.

 Many Thelemites also participate in or attend a Gnostic Mass on a regular basis.
 This can be a very moving ceremony and I highly recommend attending one at least once.
 Look online for the nearest Thelemic group that regularly performs the Gnostic Mass.

 Speaking of groups, there are many.
 There is the A.’.A.’., The Ordo Templi Orientis (O.T.O.), Holy Order of RaHoorKhuit (H.O.O.R.), The Order of Thelemic Knights, just to name a few.
-In finding out more about these groups you will find that some of them go to great lengths in making claims to lineage.
+You will find that some of them go to great lengths in making claims to lineage.
 I’m not going to explain it here as you will, no doubt, come across it.
-I will however, say don’t let yourself get all wrapped up in the “we are better than they because of xxx lineage” wars.
+Don’t let yourself get all wrapped up in the “we are better than they because of xxx lineage” wars.
 When you get right down to it, it’s ridiculous and matters little, if at all.